-Alfred Hitchcock’s best films for female representation, ranked
+Ranking Alfred Hitchcock’s best movies for female representation

 Between his notoriously sketchy treatment of women on set to his depiction of them in his films, Alfred Hitchcock remains a divisive filmmaker when it comes to women.
 Between the female stars he cast and the characters he cast them as, the filmmaker has repeatedly been criticized for a punishing perspective of women.